Kindergarten Reading

-Kindergarten reading - Although literacy is a developmental process, skillful instruction is necessary.
-The ability to listen, speak, read and write begins to develop before children go to school and continues throughout their school years.
+The ability to listen, speak clearly, and read and write begins to develop before children go to school and continues throughout their school years.

 - Listening and speaking